ROYAL FLUSH CAVALIERS

 OUR BASIC STARTER PACKAGE INCLUDES:

-Crate - Wire (36x24)
+Wire Crate (36x24)

-Crate - Vari Dog Plastic Kennel (for auto rides and vet visits
+Vari Dog Plastic Kennel (for auto rides and vet visits

 Crate Bedding Mat

-Nylabone - Healthy Edible Variety (3pk petite)
+Nylabone Healthy Edible Variety (3pk petite)

 (2) Stainless Steel Bowls (styles vary)

-Puppy Kongs - Ball or Rope Toy
+Puppy Kongs either Ball or Rope Toy

-Nylon Harness - adjustable
+Nylon Harness that is adjustable

-Nylon Collar - adjustable (mostly for appearance)
+Nylon Collar that is adjustable (mostly for appearance)

 Nylon Leash